eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 In some groups, all processes are equal, in other groups (like a database cluster) some processes are designated special roles {% cite distributed-systems -l 433 %}.

 In a process group where nodes contain shared state, each node should execute the same commands in the same order as every other non-faulty processes.
-This means that nodes need to reach consensus on a command to execute {% cite distributed-systems -l 433, 436 %}.
+This means that nodes need to reach consensus on which commands to execute {% cite distributed-systems -l 433, 436 %}.

 ## Consensus

 A consensus algorithm is an algorithm that's used to get distributed processes to agree on a value.

 One use of consensus algorithms is to keep a sequence of replicated logs consistent between replicated state machines.
-A server can receive commands from clients and add them to its log, it would then communicate with the consensus modules on other servers to ensure that the replicated log contains the same commands in the same order {% cite 10.5555/2643634.2643666 -l 2 %}.
+A server can receive commands from clients and add them to its log, the server would then communicate with the consensus modules on other servers to ensure that the replicated log contains the same commands in the same order on a majority of participating nodes {% cite 10.5555/2643634.2643666 -l 2 %}.

 A practical consensus algorithm will: